crmoorhead/Data-Augmentation/README.md

 Note that the description of each transformation varies in complexity.
 The most general method that allows the finest degree of control over augmentation policy for each transformation consists of a standard dictionary containing the three keywords "main_args", "opt_args" and "opt_kwargs" which have values corresponding to the main arguments (that is, the compulsory inputs), the optional arguments and the optional keyword arguments of that transformation.
 The details of each are given in dictionary form.

-"main_args" has two entries, "options" and "probs" which give the options for each of the compulsory arguments in the form of a list of lists and a one to one corresponding list of lists for the probability of each option.
+"main" has two entries, "options" and "probs" which give the options for each of the compulsory arguments in the form of a list of lists and a one to one corresponding list of lists for the probability of each option.

 "opt_args" has the same two entries, with values being set to be a list containing strings or lists of strings.
 Note that optional arguments are not mutually exclusive.
 Say that "extra_1" and "extra_2" are two possible optional functionalities of a given transformation, then one, both or neither can be applied and the probabilities associated are independent.
 In some cases, optional arguments _are_ mutually exclusive - images cannot be both "color" and "greyscale".
 We combine these examples as: